drbenmorgan/fc-submodule/README.md

-One could at this point also finish the feature and go through the gitflow release process in the submodule, before finally checking out the new release tag in the submodule.
+One could at this point also finish the feature and go through the gitflow release process in the submodule, before finally checking out the new release tag in the submodule. **NOTE**: Appears that gitflow doesn't push tags automatically for you!!
 In either case, we end up with the submodule at a new commit which is also published in the upstream repo.

 Just as before, to update the superproject to use the submodule at this